Are any of these anxiety or panic experiences familiar to you?

 Trance is useful and essential because when we are in the trance state we can hand things over to the subconscious mind.
 We can then when we want to perform an automatic function.
 This leaves us room to think about other things.
 For example, when we drive a car this tends to be generally an automatic response monitored by our subconscious mind.
 Leaving our conscious mind to concentrate on the unexpected and changing situations around us.
 The automatic part of us is then in trance state – how useful that is when an emergency stop is required!

-The subconscious mind is designed to react to our emotions and when we imagine a threat, we react to that thought emotionally.
+The subconscious mind is designed to react to our emotions.
+When we imagine a threat, we react to that thought emotionally.
 Immediately our subconscious mind will come to our rescue.
 It springs into action with the ‘fight or flight’ response – this is when your anxiety attack can happen.

 Symptoms of negative trance state can be broken.
 They can happen if our overall stress levels drop sufficiently below the danger level.
 Or, when a therapist intervenes effectively with positive trance states.